1. Home

 Don’t just rely on your Global Health Insurance Card (GHIC), which allows you to get medical treatment in the EU at the same cost as the residents of the country you’re in.
 Although this could mean completely free medical care, depending on the country, it doesn’t offer the additional cover you get with travel insurance.
 And if you’re travelling outside Europe, you can’t use your GHIC.

 Bear in mind that winter sports such as skiing and snowboarding usually aren’t covered as standard by travel insurance.
-If you’re going on this type of holiday, make sure you check the box to include winter sports cover when you get a quote.
+If you’re going on this type of holiday, make sure you check the box to include winter sports cover to get a specialist ski travel insurance quote.

 As soon as you know where you’re travelling to and what activities you’ll be doing, you should buy your travel insurance.
 This will help make sure your costs are covered if you have to cancel the trip due to reasons outside your control.